Lorentzian Gromov-Hausdorff convergence and pre-compactness

 Despite so much progress in synthetic spacetime geometry, one essential ingredient had been missing until recently --- a Lorentzian version of Gromov--Hausdorff convergence.
 A first attempt was made by Noldus \cite{Nol:04} more than twenty years ago.
 Recently, Minguzzi and Suhr \cite{MS:24} introduced the concept of an (abstract) bounded Lorentzian metric space, motivated by the properties of the time-separation function on compact, causally convex subsets of smooth globally hyperbolic spacetimes.
-Their framework assumes bounded time separation and was subsequently extended to the unbounded case in a joint work with Bykov \cite{BMS:24}.
+Their framework assumes bounded time-separation and was subsequently extended to the unbounded case in a joint work with Bykov \cite{BMS:24}.
 In particular, the first paper develops a Gromov–Hausdorff–type notion of convergence and establishes an abstract precompactness theorem formulated in terms of $\epsilon$-nets with respect to an associated metric distance, referred to as the \emph{distinction metric}.
 An open problem that remains is to relate this pre-compactness result to curvature conditions.
 A similar development has been pursued independently by M\"uller \cite{Mue:22}, by studying Cauchy slabs.
 In another direction, Sakovich and Sormani recently used the the \emph{null distance}, introduced by Sormani and Vega \cite{SV:16}, to define a \emph{timed Gromov--Hausdorff convergence} \cite{SS:24}.
-Also, metric Gromov--Hausdorff convergence of spacetimes and \LLSn s with respect to the null distance was studied in \cite{AB:22, KS:22}.
+Also, metric Gromov--Hausdorff convergence of \LLSn s with respect to the null distance was studied in \cite{KS:22}, whereas in \cite{AB:22, All:23} convergence of (warped product) spacetimes was studied.
+In \cite{CP:26} Che, Perales and Sormani establish a precompactness result for the timed Gromov-Hausdorff covergence.
 Our approach is substantially different, as we use causal diamonds to define a Lorentzian analog of an \emph{$\eps$-net}; this approach yields a purely Lorentzian pre-compactness result which is geometric in nature and does not rely on Gromov's pre-compactness theorem for metric spaces (i.e., in positive signature).
 The precise implications between the various notions of convergence will be investigated in future work.